anhcraft/config/docs/Internal.md

 ## Processors
 - In certain use cases, it is unnecessary to create type adapter for a certain type because of following reasons:
-  + Minimize code duplication.
-For example, there is a validation in the constructor, what if that can also be used in denormalization
+  + Minimize code duplication
-  + Encapsulate the logic in that class and prevent inheritance.
-On the other hand, type adapter lookup works for subtype.
+  + Encapsulate the logic in the configuration class
+  + Prevent inheritance (since type adapter lookup works for subtype)
   + Validate the value (without using `@Validate`).
 Using type adapter means to transform the value, so validation is not a suitable use case here.
   + Access to private, package-private class members
 - Processors are annotated instance methods that can process values